 Henry Landon was Lockport’s Fire Chief in 1904.
 He also held the position of Firemen’s Secretary for the Lockport Volunteer Fire Department.
 I still have the buttons from his firemen’s uniform and an original fire lantern.

 Mrs. Louella Landon

-The Great Lockport Fire Occured August 10th, 1895
+The Great Lockport Fire Occurred August 10th, 1895

 According to history, the great fire of Lockport happened August 10th, 1895, in downtown Lockport.
 Reports say that a Tinner working on the Phoenix Newspaper Building roof, located on Tenth Street just east of State, turned over his small coal burning stove and set fire to the roof.

 Among the buildings destroyed by this fire that leveled a square block of establishments, was the Central Grade School which has been built in 1857.

 All buildings bounded by State, 9th, 10th and Hamilton were leveled with exception of the Norton Store on the corner of 10th and State.
 Norton had his own water system and managed to keep his building wet during the fire.
 This great fire brought firefighting equipment from Chicago, Joliet and Lemont besides the Lockport equipment.

 A barn was destroyed at the rear of the Boyer home, which was the Lockport Township Library prior to its removal before building the new library.
 It looked like the two-story frame building would be gutted, but it was saved through the efforts of Rev. J .J.
 McGovern (Pastor of St. Dennis Church) and other volunteer firemen.